-The Rev. Bill Welch was hired as assistant minister in the fall of 1997 and was called to be our associate minister in September 1999.
+Rev. Bill Welch was hired as assistant minister in fall 1997 and was called to be our associate minister in September 1999.

 On Nov.
 3, 1997, our congregation changed its name from the Fairfax Unitarian Church to the Unitarian Universalist Congregation of Fairfax.
 This was as significant and meaningful change to recognize both our Unitarian and our Universalist heritages and to convey the sense of community that “congregation” implies.